yh-sg/sei-23-proj1/README.md

 - [x] Record the highest score user has so-far.

 ## Further:
 - Add additional difficulty for the player to choose from.
-E.g. Backward sequence/More buttons
+E.g. Reverse etc...
-- Instead of the normal simon game color, add more color and randomly assigned by the program.
+- Instead of the normal simon standard game color, add more color and randomly assigned by the program.
--

 ## Reference:
 #### Simon Game: